Lee-zix/RE-GCN/README.md

 ### Change the hyperparameters
-To get the optimal result reported in the paper, change the hyperparameters and other experiment set up accordding to the section 5.1.4 in the paper (https://arxiv.org/abs/2104.10353).
+To get the optimal result reported in the paper, change the hyperparameters and other experiment set up according to Section 5.1.4 in the paper (https://arxiv.org/abs/2104.10353).

 ## Citation